 First up – if you’re a competitive overclocker, look away right now.
 There’s nothing for you here but sadness and disappoint.

 If you just want to know which RAM you should by because you need some for a PC and you CBF with all the BS… welcome!

 Our number one choice is based upon price.
 It’s a photo finish behind the competition in terms of performance but generally costs one-third less.
-The heat-spreaders loo funky but are lightweight by comparison.
-But they should suit everyone but ardent overclockers.
+The heat-spreaders look funky but are lightweight by comparison.
+Nonetheless, they should suit everyone but ardent overclockers.

 If you want the assurance of higher-quality RAM that you know has tested to a higher degree and will serve you well in the future if you do suddenly want to do some more overclocking (or perhaps you worry about this stuff and peace of mind is important to you) then the Ballistix Elite 3200 kit offers top-end performance at a reasonable price.
 What the heatspreader lacks in looks it makes up for in being chunky and substantial.